gitkraken/gitkraken-client-docs/gitkraken-client/buy.md

 If a user does not see the red Pro icon in the bottom right, have them [login again](/account/login).

 Additionally, you can set up a user as a <kbd>Billing Contact (unlicensed)</kbd>.
-This is perfect for people who don't need to use GitKraken Client, but wish to have access to manage the account subscription and settings.
+This is perfect for people who don't need to use GitKraken Desktop, but wish to have access to manage the account subscription and settings.